dfinity/awesome-internet-computer/README.md

 - [Bitcoin Metaprotocols Canister](https://github.com/maestro-org/maestro-bitcoin-metaprotocols-canister) – An onchain Bitcoin metaprotocol indexer on the Internet Computer.
 - [Ordinals Canister](https://github.com/sardariuss/ordinals_canister) - A canister that enables the retrieval of BTC ordinals and their corresponding inscriptions.
 - [Inscription Canister](https://github.com/domwoe/inscription_canister) - A canister to create Ordinal inscriptions.
+- [ordinals-indexer](https://github.com/octopus-network/ordinals-indexer) - An onchain ordinals indexer for querying stats and inscriptions.

 ### Ethereum